zjin-lcf/Rodinia_SYCL/README.md

 ## Contributions
 Comments and suggestions are welcome.

+## Acknowledgement
+Results presented were obtained using the Chameleon testbed supported by the National Science Foundation and the Intel<sup>®</sup> DevCloud.

 ## Reference
 [1] Che, S., Boyer, M., Meng, J., Tarjan, D., Sheaffer, J.W., Lee, S.H. and Skadron, K., 2009, October.
 Rodinia: A benchmark suite for